coachpo/swiperflix-gateway/README.md

 ```bash
 uvicorn app.main:app --reload
 ```
 The SQLite file `swiperflix.db` is created in the project root.
 On startup the app fetches a directory listing from OpenList and stores entries as videos (falls back to built-in samples if the call fails).
+If the file already exists, startup will automatically add a `pick_count` column and index on `videos` used for playlist prioritization; you can delete the file to rebuild from scratch if preferred.

+### Quick start script
+Run `./quickstart.sh` and choose:
+- `1` to populate/sync videos (`python -m app.sync`).
+- `2` to launch the FastAPI server (`python -m uvicorn app.main:app --reload`).

 ### OpenList config
 Edit `app/config.py` (Settings dataclass) to point at your OpenList instance: